Hello Goose and Gander Farm Share Members!

 Our farm is brightened by fields of flowers, but they're not just for show!
 They're hard at work attracting bees.
 Weekly bouquets change with the seasons, just like our produce.
 Flowers are available for 16 weeks.

 Fresh poultry is available a couple of times throughout the season.
 Whole chickens can be pre-ordered when you register for your CSA, and will be delivered as they become available.
 Our chickens average four to five pounds, and we ask for a $10 deposit on each bird.

 Loaves of bread are baked fresh on the morning of delivery at Columbia City Bakery, and will rotate through one of four different styles each week.
-Columbia City's Evan Andres is a three-time James Beard award nominee for outstanding baker!
+Columbia City's Evan Andres is a four-time James Beard award nominee for outstanding baker!

 How do I pay?

 We accept either a full payment or a half-payment deposit when you sign up, with the remaining balance due by April 15.
 We prefer checks or bank transfers.
 We also accept credit cards and Paypal, for an additional $10 processing fee.
 After you register, you will receive a confirmation email from us within a couple of days detailing how we accept payment.
 Please note we are not only the farmers but the office managers too!
 During the spring and summer it can take us a bit longer to return email and send invoices.

 It takes months of work to bring our food to your table.
 Long before our first harvest, we begin the growing season by planning out our fields, buying seeds, stocking our supplies, and tuning up equipment.
 Your CSA membership supports our basic farm operation costs through the early part of the season and we appreciate your early payment!
 It helps us plan how much to plant, reduce waste, and make sure our land is as productive as possible.
 We truly could not do it without you!